Definition of Cylindrical Contact Homology in dimension three: Introduction

 \section{Introduction}

-The goal of this paper is to give a rigorous definition of cylindrical contact homology for contact $3$-manifolds that admit nondegenerate contact forms with no contractible Reeb orbits.
-By ``defining cylindrical contact homology'' we mean the following:
+The goal of this paper is to give a rigorous definition of cylindrical contact homology for contact $3$-manifolds that admit nondegenerate \cb {\em hypertight} contact forms, i.e., contact forms with no contractible Reeb orbits. \cb By ``defining cylindrical contact homology'' we mean the following: